Law Enforcement Has Planned A Huge Community Canvass To Find Missing Colorado Mother Suzanne Morphew

 “Our agents are working closely with the Chaffee County Sheriff’s Office, and the FBI has a team as well assigned to this.
 Committed — there’s a high level of commitment to this case.
 You may not see a news release on a daily basis but that doesn’t mean that extensive work isn’t happening on a daily basis. … Countless hours every day by agents and analysts and investigators to determine where Suzanne is and what happened.”

-As The Inquisitr previously reported, Morphew was originally from Alexandria, Indiana but moved to Colorado with her husband in 2018.
+As The Inquisitr previously reported, Morphew was originally from Alexandria, Indiana, but moved to Colorado with her husband in 2018.
 Recently her husband filed a motion in Indiana to become her guardian.
-His intention for doing so is so that he can sell a residence in Indiana that he co-owns with her.
+His intention for doing so was so that he can sell a residence in Indiana that he co-owns with her.